seldo/galls-law/fluent-conf.md

 # [fit] second implementation
 # [fit] with a proxy

-^ This is the heart of modularization.
-It's how you slice apart code.
-You're going to do it with your services too, by putting them behind a proxy.
-Proxies let you divide & conquer.
+^ Now put a proxy in front of your monolith, and send just those requests to your new service.

 ---